Seven Men of Knoydart: Land raid

 By 1948, Knoydart was owned by Lord Brocket, who was controversial for his fascist activities before and during World War II.
 He was known as a Nazi sympathiser, and became a committed member of the Anglo-German Fellowship, using his estates to entertain supporters of Nazi Germany.

-On 9 November, the seven men, Henry MacAskill, Archie MacDonald, Archie MacDougall, Jack MacHardy, Duncan McPhail, Sandy Macphee and William Quinnall, made the land raid invoking the Land Settlement Act, which permitted returning servicemen to take over land which was under-used and farm it as their own.
+On 9 November, the seven men, Henry MacAskill, Archie MacDonald, Archie MacDougall, Jack MacHardy, Duncan McPhail, Sandy Macphee and William Quinnall, with assistance from Father Colin Macpherson, made the land raid invoking the Land Settlement Act, which permitted returning servicemen to take over land which was under-used and farm it as their own.
 As veterans of the Second World War, they had been fighting to defend Britain against the fascist regimes in Germany and elsewhere.
 The seven men marked out 65 acres of arable land and 10,000 acres of hill land upon which to settle.

 The raid followed a pattern set by the Highland Land League some seventy years before, and was inspired by similar land raids at the end of the Great War, on Raasay and the Long Isle, when returning soldiers drew public attention to the misuse and mismanagement of land.

 Although the raiders had public opinion on their side, Lord Brocket succeeded in obtaining a court order to remove them.
 The raiders' case was heard and rejected by a Court of Enquiry called by the government early in 1949.
 An appeal by the men to the Secretary of State for Scotland also failed.

 A cairn commemorating the land raid was erected at Inverie in 1991, by the Knoydart Land Raid Commemoration Committee.
 The plaque reads: